 My project Home Work was published by Dewi Lewis in 2010 and was exhibited and published nationally and internationally including the Land exhibition as part of the Noorderlicht Festival, 2010.
 Home Work explores the lives of female home workers in the suburbs and villages in and around Hanoi, Vietnam in the face of increasing urbanisation.

-I have recently returned to Yorkshire, UK after spending four years living in Laos where I was working on my long term project The Corridor of Opportunity which was initially supported by Arts Council England and undertaking editorial and NGO commissions throughout the SE Asia region.
-My series The Women of UCT6 which documents an all-female UXO clearance team in Laos was published in The Financial Times Magazine (UK) and online.
+Between 2012 and 2016 I was based in Laos where I was working on my long term project The Corridor of Opportunity which was supported by Arts Council England and undertaking editorial and NGO commissions throughout the Southeast Asia region.
+My series The Women of UCT6 which documents an all female UXO clearance team in Laos was published in the Financial Times Magazine (UK) and online.

 - Audio capture